-±☆: Lift and hold to brighten the display.
-Press and hold to dim the display.
-Continue to hold to turn the display off.
+±☆: Lift up and hold to brighten the display.
+Press down and hold to dim the display.
+Hold down to turn the display off.

 The HUD image will automatically dim and brighten to compensate for outside lighting.
 The HUD brightness control can also be adjusted as needed.